Clients tell me that working with me can be demanding. We cover a lot of ground, and we have an agreed-upon accountability program.

 - Suggest management techniques to provide you with immediate relief from the situation and stop the dog from practicing (and perfecting) the response you want to change.

 - Give you my best recommendations for the number of training sessions needed to reach your goals or most of your goals.

 - Should we move forward with private training, I will write training plans relevant to your dog’s training.

-- I will train your dog so that the new behavior(s) become its default.
+- I will train your dog, so the new behavior(s) become its default.

 - Lastly, I will teach you how to manage and continue to reinforce newly learned behaviors.

-- You will be supported in your progress with weekly checking ins between sessions and training plans as needed for your situation.
+- I will support your progress with weekly checking-ins between sessions and training plans as needed for your situation